 In a past life, I was a journalist.
-A music journalist at first, on rock weekly Kerrang! magazine, then a film/entertainment journalist for the likes of heat, Doctor Who Magazine, The Word and SFX.
+A music journalist at first, on rock weekly Kerrang! magazine, then a film/entertainment journalist for the likes of heat, Doctor Who Magazine, Metal Hammer, The Face, The Word and SFX.

 In 2001, I wrote a Slipknot biography called Slipknot: Inside The Sickness, Behind The Masks for Random House.
 While unofficial, it involved way more exclusive interviews than most unofficial biogs, including lengthy chats with drummer Joey Jordison, producer Ross Robinson and plenty of locals from the band's Des Moines hometown.
 It also had an introduction from Ozzy Osbourne and an afterword from Gene Simmons.
 It's out of physical print now, but the publisher made it available as an ebook from May 31, 2011.
 You can see the Kindle Edition of the book here on Amazon UK.
 On that same page, you can get a free sample of the book wirelessly sent to your e-reading device.
 Clever.